 In the fall of each year, Gallo & Robinson, LLC. holds the annual Connecticut Lobbying Conference to help new lobbyists learn how to be effective advocates for their causes and seasoned veterans update their skills.

-The Conference will begin with a moderated panel of legislative leaders in the Connecticut General Assembly.
-After the morning panel, choose from 12 different workshops that will take place throughout the day.
-Breakfast and a hot buffet lunch will be included.
+The Conference begins with a moderated panel of legislative leaders in the Connecticut General Assembly.
+After the morning panel, you can choose from 12 different workshops that will take place throughout the day.

-If you are interested in receiving information for the conference please send us a message.
+If you are interested in receiving information about the conference or would like to be added to our mailing list for conference announcements please send us a message.

 227 Lawrence Street